 In this article, we’ve introduced two ways to password-protect any custom post type in WordPress:

-- Restrict access to specific people based on their user role.
+- Restrict access to specific logged in users, or entire user roles.

-Do you have any questions about how to use this WordPress custom post type plugin?
+Do you have any questions about how to use this WordPress password protect custom post type plugin?
 Ask away in the comments section below!